The importance of nutrition when preparing to be competition ready

 Carbs carbs carbs

 Most people think that eating carbs is a bad thing, and has a bad reputation when it comes to eating healthily.
 However, carbs are your body's main source of energy.
-If you are actively exercising, around 45%-65% of your total calories should be digested from carbohydrates.
+If you are actively exercising, carbs are particularly important!

-Although carbs are our main source of energy, it’s important to be able to differentiate between simple carbs and complex carbs.
+Although carbs are a key source of energy, it’s important to be able to differentiate between simple carbs and complex carbs.

 These are the types of carbohydrates found in sugary, processed foods such as cakes, sweets and chocolate.
-These foods can make your sugar legels peak, leaving you feeling tired shortly afterwards.
+These foods can make your sugar legels peak, and could leave you feeling tired shortly afterwards.

 Consuming complex carbs is extremely important when you are working out and training at home to prepare for getting competition ready.
 This is because they can help you feel fuller for longer, as they are slow releasing and help to stabilise your blood sugar levels.
 These include: